 - Age-related changes in the spine are a common cause of sciatica.

 - Obesity can be a factor as this puts increased stress on your spine.

 - A job that requires you to twist your back and carry heavy loads may also play a role in sciatica.

 - Diabetic patients may be at a higher risk due to the elevated blood sugar that increases the risk of nerve damage in the body.

 Sciatic Nerve Pain Rehab - Inflamed Sciatic Nerve

 Pain in my Lower Back and Treatment

-He talked with me about surgery, which I did not consider as an option.
+The doctor talked with me about surgery, which I did not consider as an option.
 Ultimately, I had three corticosteroid injections a few weeks apart and some physical therapy.
 The pain was completely relieved.
 I continue to do the stretches that I was taught in physical therapy, as I don’t want this condition to return.

-Due to insurance requirements I saw two doctors and a nurse practitioner between my three injections, so the whole procedure probably lasted a bit more than two months in my case.
-I have been told that the sciatica could very likely to recur in a month, six months or a year.
+Due to insurance requirements, I saw two doctors and a nurse practitioner between my three injections, so the whole procedure probably lasted a bit more than two months in my case.
+I have been told that sciatica could very likely to recur in a month, six months or a year.
 I am counting on the stretching exercises to prevent this from reoccurring.